dante-signal31/Unity-Measuring-Tape/README.md

 read-only fields under those of the relative position fields.

 ## Configuration

-The tool script comes with default values hardcoded.
-If you want to change those default values, you can change them both at the code level or at the prefab level.

 As it was said before, a tool script lets you set the relative positions of tape ends.
 Apart from that, every other configuration field refers to visual